msadat50/SCARA-ROBOTIC-ARM/README.md

 ### What are the requirements for this assignment?

-The requirements for this project are arduino, stepper motor, maybe a servo, pen, wires, drive motor, Acrylic Sheet, battery pack with batteries, and bolts and nuts.
+The requirements for this project are arduino, stepper motor, a caster ball, pen, wires, drive motor, Acrylic Sheet, battery pack with batteries, and bolts and nuts.

-2 stepper motors control each of the 2 arms, servo will control the height of the pen
+2 stepper motors control each of the 2 arms, the caster ball will control the height of the arm

 ### Proof_of_concept